VCU-CS-Capstone/CS-25-336-CEnR/Status Reports/Status Report Fall Week XX.md

 **Faculty Advisor: Bridget McInnes**

 ## 1) Accomplishments this week ##
-   - Completed bidding on capstone projects

 ## 2) Milestones to be completed next week ##
-   - Meet with team members, sponsor & faculty advisor

 ## 3) Issues, problems or concerns ##
-   - No issues to report